 “Where are the old Armpit wrestling quizzes?”

 We made them available as an e-book called “The Armpit Wrestling Quiz Archives: Volume 1.”
-It can be purchased for $3.99, and you can also download a free chapter as a sample.
+Details coming shortly.